drduh/YubiKey-Guide/README.md

 Commit? (y/n) [n]: y
 ```

 The -m option is the mode command.
-To see the different modes, enter `ykpersonalize –help`.
+To see the different modes, enter `ykpersonalize -help`.
 Mode 82 (in hex) enables the YubiKey NEO as a composite USB device (HID + CCID).
-Once you have changed the mode, you need to re-boot the YubiKey – so remove and re-insert it.
+Once you have changed the mode, you need to re-boot the YubiKey, so remove and re-insert it.
 On YubiKey NEO with firmware version 3.3 or higher, you can enable composite USB device with `-m86` instead of `-m82`.

-**Note** YubiKey NEO shipped after November 2015 have [all modes enabled](https://www.yubico.com/support/knowledge-base/categories/articles/yubikey-neo-manager/); so this configuration may be skipped.
-Older versions of the YubiKey NEO may need to be reconfigured as a composite USB device (HID + CCID) which allows OTPs to be emitted while in use as a SmartCard.

 **Windows** Use the [YubiKey NEO Manager](https://www.yubico.com/products/services-software/download/yubikey-neo-manager/) to enable CCID functionality.